Simplify the Expression: a^7 × (abc)^3 × a^4 Using Exponent Rules

 (zy)n=znyn (z\cdot y)^n=z^n\cdot y^n

-Let's return to the problem and first deal with the term containing parentheses in the overall multiplication separately-
+Let's return to the problem and deal with the term containing parentheses in the overall multiplication separately-

 (abc)3=a3b3c3 (abc)^3=a^3\cdot b^3\cdot c^3

-Let's return to the problem, we got:
+Let's return to the problem as shown below:

 a7(abc)3a4=a7a3b3c3a4 a^7\cdot(abc)^3\cdot a^4=a^7\cdot a^3\cdot b^3\cdot c^3\cdot a^4

-From here on we will no longer indicate the multiplication sign, but use the conventional writing form where placing terms next to each other means multiplication.
+From here on we will no longer indicate the multiplication sign, instead of using the multiplication sign we will place terms next to each other to signify multiplication.

 Now let's arrange the expression by bases while using the multiplication commutative law: